How To Unclog a Toilet Full of Poop and Water

-If you find your clogged toilet won’t drain, and you’ve been wondering the best ways to unclog it yourself this blog will teach you:
+If you find your clogged toilet won’t drain, and you’ve been wondering the best ways to unclog a toilet yourself this blog will teach you:

-How To Unclog A Toilet With A Plunger
+How To Unclog A Toilet Full of Poop and Water

 You may not realize that using a plunger effectively means using the right type and technique.
 If time is of the essence and you want to eliminate the clog yourself, take these steps to ensure the best outcome when it comes to unclogging a toilet that is full.